Table of Contents

 What is Mustard?

-Mustard (Brassica juncea), also popularly known as ‘rai’ or ‘sarso’, is a much-loved condiment obtained from the tiny seeds of the mustard plant.
-Native to the Mediterranean region, this plant belongs to the Brassicaceae family and comes in several dozens of nutrient-rich varieties.
-Nowadays, they are extensively cultivated all over the world including India, Canada, Great Britain, Hungary, etc. The seeds of the plant are widely used in global cuisines as whole seeds, powder (ground seeds), or paste.
-In addition, mustard seeds are known to be one of the highly appreciated culinary oil-seeds available in the market.
+Mustard (Brassica juncea), also popularly known as ‘rai’ or ‘sarso,’ is a much-loved condiment obtained from the tiny seeds of the mustard plant.
+Native to the Mediterranean region, this plant belongs to the Brassicaceae family and comes in several dozen nutrient-rich varieties.
+They are extensively cultivated worldwide, including in India, Canada, Great Britain, Hungary, etc. The plant seeds are widely used in global cuisines as whole seeds, powder (ground seeds), or paste.
+In addition, mustard seeds are known to be among the most highly appreciated culinary oil seeds available on the market.
 The spicy oil is also used in skincare, haircare, body massage, and traditional rituals.
-The healthful leaves of the plant are also used to bring versatility in salads, soups, and stews.
-Mustard has even been used as a medicinal remedy since the time of ancient Greek and Roman civilizations for its wide range of health benefits.
+The healthful leaves of the plant are also used to bring versatility to salads, soups, and stews.
+Mustard has even been used as a medicinal remedy since ancient Greek and Roman civilizations for its wide range of health benefits.

 The distinct aroma and pungent flavor of mustard are attributed to a compound called sinalbin, which releases chemicals (isothiocyanate) during enzymatic reaction (myrosinase enzyme).